Are you photophobic? Dry eye treatment can help

 Coping with photophobia

 One of the best ways to manage this condition is to wear sunglasses!
-Check out our optical collection in El Segundo and Redondo Beach, California, to pick up a pair of sunglasses to match your style and needs.
+Check out our optical collection in Manhattan Beach and Redondo Beach, California, to pick up a pair of sunglasses to match your style and needs.
 Sunglasses with polarized lenses can be a good option.

 Dry eyes with light sensitivity?
 Visit for an eye exam

 Both dry eyes and photophobia can be very irritating conditions that reduce your enjoyment of day-to-day life.
 Sometimes, the pain associated with light sensitivity can become extreme.
-If you suffer from any symptoms of dry eyes or photophobia, book an eye exam at one of our optometry offices in El Segundo or Redondo Beach, California.
+If you suffer from any symptoms of dry eyes or photophobia, book an eye exam at one of our optometry offices in Manhattan Beach or Redondo Beach, California.

-At Advanced EyeCare Center, we put your family's needs first.
+At Advanced Eyecare Center, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
-Call us today: 310-620-1345 or book an appointment online to see one of our El Segundo or Redondo Beach eye doctors.
+Call us today: 310-620-1345 or book an appointment online to see one of our Manhattan Beach or Redondo Beach eye doctors.

 Want to Learn More?
 Read on!